IDIOM CONNECTION

 close-mouthed

-The man was close-mouthed about why he quit his job.
+The man is close-mouthed about why he quit his job.

 close one's eyes to (something)